turbot/steampipe-plugin-supabase/docs/tables/supabase_project_network_restrictions.md

   entitlement = 'disallowed';
 ```

-### List projects where network restrictions configuration is not applied
+### List projects where network restriction configuration is not applied

 ```sql
 select